cfpb/ccdb5-ui/CONTRIBUTING.md

 Ready to publish changes to npm?

 1. Ensure you're on `main` and `git pull` to confirm you're up-to-date.
+2. Log into npm with `npm login`.
-1. Run `yarn run release` to start the release.
+3. Run `yarn run release` to start the release.
    This'll run the build and prepack scripts to copy the latest JS into the `dist` directory.
-It then uses [release-it](https://github.com/release-it/release-it/) to publish to npm (must be logged in) and GitHub.
+It then uses [release-it](https://github.com/release-it/release-it/) to publish to npm and manual create a GitHub tag and release.